teklewoyn1/simple_shell1/README.md

-This project is about simple_shell commands interpreter that can take input as a command and proccess the input yields output.
+This project is about simple_shell commands interpreter that can take inputs as a command and proccess the input and yields output.

-The owners of this project are:
+This is developed by:
 1. Teklewoyn Erdachew
 2. Selamawit G/yohannis